-This tangy, tropical flavored Pineapple Curd is an easy to make sweet treat that works wonderfully as a cake or cupcake filling, sweet roll filling, fruit dip and so much more!
-All you need to make this flavorful fruit curd is eggs, egg yolks, canned pineapple juice, sugar, cornstarch, and butter!
+Pineapple curd is an easy-to-make treat that works wonderfully as a cake or cupcake filling, sweet roll filling, fruit dip, and so much more.
+All you need to make this flavorful fruit curd is eggs, egg yolks, canned pineapple juice, sugar, cornstarch, and butter.
+It has a sweet, tangy, tropical flavor no one can resist!

-I do love all things pineapple!
-It's one of my favorite fruits to enjoy, fresh or canned, either way I'm a big fan!
-I also absolutely adore fruit curds and making homemade cake fillings, so making this pineapple curd was a natural next step in combining so many of those things I love!
+I do love all things pineapple.
+It's one of my favorite fruits, fresh or canned, either way, I'm a big fan!
+I also absolutely adore fruit curds and making homemade cake fillings, so making this pineapple curd was a natural next step in combining many of those things I love.

 For a super creamy pineapple curd, use the canned pineapple juice.
 I am using pureed canned crushed pineapple for my curd, as I wanted the pineapple texture to still be present for my dessert filling.